tjohann/mydriver/README.md

 Simple (int based) driver to show the usage of an IRQ connected PIN (PIN13/IO-0/PI18).
 I use a bananapi-m1 and olimex-a20-som/evb as hardware.

+Used default values:

+1. PIN13 (IO-0/PI18) for input

+Via ioctl syscall you can change the PIN for input.

 State: started